 Position of the Federal Government

-The Federal Government will continue to make active contributions to the negotiations with the European Parliament and the Commission.
-In this context, important points include enshrining the "staying and helping is better than cutting and running" principle and clear guardrails for the case of withdrawal.
-We reject exemptions giving priority to a company’s economic interests over the protection of human rights against severe violations.
-Moreover, further incentives should make companies join effective sectoral initiatives or use quality certifications.
-Access to remedies should also be further enhanced for victims of human rights violations and the introduction of the right to sue on behalf of victims according to the German example and easier access to documents should be considered an option.
+The Federal Government actively contributed to the negotiations with the European Parliament and the Commission.
+In this context, important points included enshrining the "staying and helping is better than cutting and running" principle and clear guardrails for the case of withdrawal.
+The Federal Government rejected exemptions giving priority to a company’s economic interests over the protection of human rights against severe violations.
+Instead, further incentives should make companies join effective sectoral initiatives or use quality certifications.
+Further points supported by The Federal Government were e.g. an enhanced access to remedies for victims of human rights violations, the introduction of the right to sue on behalf of victims according to the German example and easier access to documents.

 I very much welcome the European Parliament's initiative for ambitious EU supply chain rules.
 The EP's latest decision is completely in line with the "Council Conclusions on Human Rights and Decent Work in Global Supply Chains" adopted by all 27 EU member states in the Council of the European Union on 1 December 2020 during Germany’s presidency.
 It is good for Germany to lead the way with its own national rules.
 It is encouraging that on some points the EP's plans go even further than the recent national compromise.
 This is a boost for Commissioner Didier Reynders, who has my full support.